Sebastian-Mata/Microsoft-Azure-Predictive-Maintenance/README.md

 # Microsoft-Azure-Predictive-Maintenance

 This an end-to-end ML solution for the prediction of machine failures.
-This code is based of a predictive maintenance project using Azure and Kaggle datasets.
+This code is based on a predictive maintenance project using Azure and Kaggle datasets.
 It downloads datasets, processes them, and prepares them for analysis.
 It includes data preprocessing, exploratory data analysis (EDA), and model creating/training scripts.
 The project is structured to facilitate easy understanding and modification for predictive maintenance tasks.

 This project runs on Python 3.13 and uses a virtual environment for package management and isolation made with Astral's UV.